One way that many experts suggest investing is through real estate. It is a way to diversify your investments.

 However, they are non-traded, which means you can’t buy and sell shares of the REITs on the open market.
 This is different from the publicly traded REITs you can get from an investment broker.

 Instead, Rich Uncles relies on crowdfunding to buy real estate.
 If you want to sell, you’ll have to sell your shares back to Rich Uncles.

 The Rich Uncles website says that share prices of traded REITs sometimes are lower than the net asset value of the shares.
 Rich Uncles REITs don’t have that problem.

 Another benefit the company claims is that by cutting out the middlemen (investment brokers), it can invest 10% more of your funds directly into real estate instead of into fees.

-Rich Uncles has two REITs you can invest in at this time.
+Rich Uncles has one REIT you can invest in at this time.

 The NNN REIT

 The Rich Uncles NNN REIT has a minimum investment requirement of $500.
 You’re not required to invest any additional money into the NNN REIT after this initial $500.

 However, if you do invest additional money into the NNN REIT, you need to invest a minimum amount of $50 at a time.
 This additional investment can be done on an automatic monthly basis or occasionally as you choose.

 The NNN REIT focuses on single-tenant commercial properties.
 Some of the features of this REIT include: